 Both Kennedy and his Soviet nemesis Nikita Khrushchev visited the checkpoint shortly after it was erected.

-Checkpoint Charlie was removed in June of 1990, when German reunification was almost complete.
-Removal was not difficult as the Americans never built any permanent structures at the site.
+Checkpoint Charlie was removed in June 1990, when German reunification was almost complete.
+Removal was not difficult, as the Americans never built any permanent structures at the site.

 Checkpoint Charlie Today